Enhancing the effectiveness of software test automation

 While automation of some kinds of software testing can dramatically increase the productivity and effectiveness of software development projects, rarely is it found that 100% of requirements can be covered by automated tests.
 Some testing is still best done by hand because human testers are far more flexible and creative than any computer program.
 Automation frees human testers to delve more deeply into the system be relieving them from having to do repetitive tasks for which the use of automation is more appropriate.

 With a little cooperation between developers and testers, software code can be made more testable.
 Coding for testability is a key consideration for programmers working in an Agile development environment.
-For example, in my practical exercise with the Recipe Box program, I demonstrated how GUI components that are declared to be private class members may still be tested with a homegrown test script without violating key principles of object-oriented programming or resorting to questionable workarounds.
+For example, in my practical exercise with the Recipe Box program, I demonstrated how UI components that are declared to be private class members may still be tested with a homegrown test script without violating key principles of object-oriented programming or resorting to questionable workarounds.

 Automated software testing is a software development project in its own right, and should be treated as such, to include all of the usual software development processes, such as version control, code reviews, coding standards, and so on.
 Suggestions were also made in this paper on how the costs associated with automation efforts may be minimized.